sajdakabir/xhark-tank/README.md

 ## XharkTank

- XharkTank is a platform where we connect new enthusiastic entrepreneurs to investors.
-Here, entrepreneurs can post their idea/pitches with their asked amount and exchangeable equity and investors can make a counteroffer.
+XharkTank serves as a dynamic platform that facilitates meaningful connections between aspiring entrepreneurs and investors.
+On this platform, entrepreneurs can confidently share their innovative ideas and investment proposals, while investors have the opportunity to engage and present counteroffers.

  ### Tech Stack